Promoting British Values at Leesland C of E Federation

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Democracy is embedded within the school.
-Pupils have the opportunity to have their voices heard through our School Council, pupil surveys and opportunities within class/whole school discussions.
-Examples of pupil voice having a real impact on decisions made at Leesland include voting for School Councillors and House Captains and transition projects with Year 2 and 3 pupils to enhance the school grounds.
+Pupils have the opportunity to have their voices heard through our School Council, pupil surveys and opportunities within class/whole school discussions as well as through Philosophy for Children (P4C).
+Examples of pupil voice having a real impact on decisions made at Leesland include voting for School Councillors/Leesland Leaders and House Captains and transition projects with Year 2 and 3 pupils to enhance the school grounds.

 Part of our schools’ ethos and behaviour policy has revolved around values such as respect and inclusion and these values determine how we live as a community at Leesland.
 Pupils have been part of discussions and assemblies related to what this means and how it is shown.
-This is reiterated through our Christian Values, Learning Behaviours and our Behaviour Policy.
+This is reiterated through our Christian Values (Love, Grace and Respect), Learning Behaviours and our Behaviour Policy (our rules are Be Ready, Be Safe, Be Respectful).
 Collective Worship is based on ‘Christian Values for Life’ which are central to how we expect everyone to go about their life at our school.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-This is done specifically through PSHE, Collective Worship and RE, as well as across the whole curriculum where relevant through links with SMSC.
-We use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries such as Brazil.
+This is done specifically through , Collective Worship, Philosophy for Children (P4C) and RE, as well as across the whole curriculum where relevant through links with SMSC.
+We use opportunities such as the Olympics and World Cup to study and learn about life and culture in countries such as South Korea and Brazil.
 Cohorts also have topics based around different areas of the world with learning about different cultures and customs.